nakulmehra677/travelopia/README.md

 Prettier configuration done in [.prettierrc](https://github.com/nakulmehra677/travelopia/blob/main/.prettierrc) file, which is located in the root folder of the project.

+### JSConfig

+Javascript settings can be configured in [jsconfig.json](https://github.com/nakulmehra677/travelopia/blob/main/jsconfig.json) file, which is located in the root folder of the project.

 ## Available Scripts

 In the project directory, you can run: